c-component-directory/directory/README.md

 The name must be ascii 7bit lower case letters, digits or the dash character.
 Capital letters and underscore is not allowed.

-The same software may exist as multiple components with different build setting.
+The same software may exist as multiple components but with different build settings, tool chain settings, custom patches, etc.

 CCD_HELLOWORLD_NAME = helloworld